‘Good evidence' Covid-19 may be spreading in pubs and restaurants – expert

 He added: “If we can break that chain of transmission, then we reduce the potential for onward community transmission, hence the reason why there is a focus on the hospitality industry.”

-Curfews imposed on pubs and restaurants in Northern Ireland and Britain have been criticised by the hospitality sector, with UKHospitality saying government data suggests a very small proportion of infections out of the home are related to hospitality.
+A 10pm curfew imposed last week on pubs, restaurants and bars in England has been criticised by the hospitality sector, with the chief executive of UKHospitality, Kate Nicholls, saying Government data suggests a very small proportion of infections out of the home are related to hospitality.

 Some scientists have also warned that the measures may be doing more harm than good.

-The British government's latest weekly surveillance report states that "eating out was the most commonly reported activity in the two to seven days prior to symptom onset."
+The Government’s latest weekly surveillance report states that: “Since 10 August, people who test positive are also asked about places they have been and activities they have done in the days before becoming unwell – eating out was the most commonly reported activity in the two to seven days prior to symptom onset.

-However, the figures represent where people had been, not necessarily where transmission occurred.
+The figures represent where people had been, and not necessarily where transmission occurred.